knifecake/interwebs/_posts/2019-10-17-haskell-lazy-evaluation.md

 ---
-title: "Lazy evaliation in Haskell"
+title: "Lazy evaluation in Haskell"
 layout: post
 abstract: >
   This article is part of a series on Haskell about how easy it is to define